Risingson/eveeyedocs/docs/index.md

 Interactive intel map system and chain mapping for [Eve Online](https://www.eveonline.com/signup?invc=fcca28f2-af9d-4435-90e7-b7209bc66497).

 !!!
 Information "Eveeye Echoes"
     This documentation may not apply to the Eve Echoes version in every aspect just yet.
+Dedicated docs for Eveeye Echoes are in the works.

 ## Features